lichtner/notorm_connection/readme.txt

-NotORM Connection for Nette Framework 2
+NotORM\Connection for Nette Framework 2
 =======================================

 This class create NotORM connection in Nette Framework 2 project with panel for Nette\Debugger.
-For NotORM you can specify your NotORM_Structure or NotORM_Cache.
+For NotORM you can implement your own NotORM_Structure or NotORM_Cache interfaces.

 Installing